 13- Dr. Ann Wigmore and institutes based on her teachings has been helping people get well from chronic disorders for 30 years using wheatgrass.

-14- Liquid chlorophyll gets into the tissues, refines them and makes them over.
+14- Liquid chlorophyll gets into the tissues, refines them and works to repair them.

 15- Wheatgrass Juice is a superior detoxification agent compared to carrot juice and other fruits and vegetables.
-Dr Earp-Thomas, associate of Ann Wigmore, says that 15 pounds of Wheatgrass is the equivalent of 350 pounds of carrot, lettuce, celery, and so forth.
+Dr. Earp-Thomas, an associate of Ann Wigmore, says that 15 pounds of Wheatgrass is the equivalent of 350 pounds of carrot, lettuce, celery, and so forth.

 16- Liquid chlorophyll washes drug deposits from the body.